awpala/nodejs-app/README.md

 ```
 ### Build The App Image Using the `Dockerfile`

-To build an image the simple server app from the source code of this repository via the `Dockerfile` (see `/Dockerfile`), run the following from the top level directory of this repository:
+To build an image of the simple server app from the source code of this repository via the `Dockerfile` (see `/Dockerfile`), run the following from the top level directory of this repository:
 ```
 docker build .
 ```